wulfgarpro/wulfgar.pro/_posts/2020-09-22-tryhackme-thompson.md

 ![nmap1](/images/posts/penlog_thompson_by_tryhackme/user_flag.png)

-Notice the _id.sh_ file in the user home directory _/home/jack_; this script is owned by _jack_ but is world writable - that is, the _tomcat_ user can change the script:
+Notice the _id.sh_ file in the user home directory _/home/jack_; this script is owned by _jack_ but is world-writable - that is, the _tomcat_ user can change the script:

 ![id-script-perms](/images/posts/penlog_thompson_by_tryhackme/id_script_perms.png)